Sometimes you spend money. And then keep on spending money. And then you get hungry. We’ve all been there. It’s not fun.

 - Ayan Goreng 99, Kingsford - Get the chicken satay.
 Seriously, we could live off it.

 - El Jannah, Granville - If your wallet is just rattling with coins, this is the place for you.
 And the best part?
-All the food is tasty AF (but if we had to choose, we’d obvs go for the charcoal chicken… it’s bloody amazing).
+All the food is tasty AF (but if we had to choose, we’d obvs go for the charcoal chicken with extra garlic sauce… it’s bloody amazing).

 - Parlour Lane Roasters, CBD - Where to even start?
 These guys are serving up packed baguettes, sambos, wraps and salads all for under ten bucks.